Waste management officers handle the transportation and management of waste and recycling

 Careers in the field have become increasingly structured, often attracting graduates with environmental degrees and an interest in waste management.
 Progression through specialist postgraduate study in this area is an option.

 Promotion can lead to the role of team leader within a local authority.
-You can then progress to become area manager or head of waste management, although this will depend on your area of interest and strengths.
+You can then progress to become an area manager or head of waste management, although this will depend on your area of interest and strengths.
 As opportunities are generally quite limited, relocation for career advancement may be necessary.

 Movement between the public and private sector is quite common and may provide opportunities for progression in your career.
 Changes and increases in legislation can also lead to the creation of new roles, for example in large organisations such as health services and universities.
-You may find opportunities in waste management regulatory bodies and in relevant governmental departments.
+You may find opportunities in waste management regulatory bodies and relevant governmental departments.

 How would you rate this page?